 With many people leading busier lives than ever before, finding time for traditional chores like house cleaning can be a challenge.
-Fortunately, there are plenty of professional house cleaners who will be happy to come into your home and take care of the cleaning for you.
+Fortunately, there are plenty of professional house cleaners who will be happy to come into your home and take care of it for you.
 They handle everything from vacuuming the rooms and doing laundry to washing the windows.

 House cleaning costs vary depending on numerous factors like the home size and the level of cleaning required.
 The national average is between $150 and $250 for this service, with most homeowners paying $221 for a standard one-time clean of a 2,000-square-foot home.
 On the low end, most people pay $99 for hand-cleaning services for a one-bedroom apartment.
 On the high end, having a large house cleaned costs $418.

 |House Cleaning Service Costs|

 The cost to clean a house is determined by several factors.
 The first is whether it’s a one-time service, or set up on a recurring plan where you can expect a volume discount.
 House cleaning prices are often estimated on a square-foot basis, although certain types of rooms may cost more than others.
 Some services also provide extra levels of detail, such as organizing or touching up appliances, and may cost more.
 If you’d like an estimate for this project, try our house cleaning cost calculator.